Red Bull Salzburg sporting director confirms Liverpool are in talks to sign Minamino | Goal.com

 The 24-year-old has hit nine goals in 22 appearances for Salzburg across all competitions this season while also providing 11 assists.

-Goal understands that Liverpool have emerged as the frontrunners in the race to sign Minamino, with it now possible that a final agreement could be put in place by the time the January transfer window opens.
+Liverpool have emerged as the frontrunners in the race to sign Minamino, with it now possible that a final agreement could be put in place by the time the winter transfer window opens on January 1.

 Salzburg chief Freund has now confirmed that discussions with the Reds are ongoing at a press conference on Thursday, stating: "I can confirm that there are currently discussions with Liverpool.